 Patient and Public Involvement (PPI), if done effectively, can play a key role in health care research; improving the delivery of NHS services and increasing public confidence.
 Patient and Public Involvement in the implementation and dissemination of research can not only benefit those involved, but can also improve the quality of the research.
 The VOCALS study explores the role of the third-sector in the self-management of long-term vascular conditions and reveals how findings can be disseminated to participants.
 Twenty group members self-diagnosed as having Diabetes, Heart Disease or Chronic Kidney Disease, and 33 group leaders were recruited from a range of voluntary organisations.
-Semi-structured interviews explored participation and self-management support provided by the community.
-Analysis highlighted health benefits to participation.
+Semi-structured interviews explored participation.
 Participants joined to pursue a hobby, often in response to ill-health, to increase social contact and take part in something in the company of others.
 Members were encouraged to share skills, health information and advice which increased self-esteem.
 Using this data, the booklet 'Managing Your Health Together', was produced and disseminated to the groups who had taken part.
 This booklet situates the participants' involvement in the wider aspects of the project and presents the findings in an accessible format, written for that audience.
 'Managing Your Health Together' is an example of how research can be developed into a useful resource for its participants.
 Future research should incorporate a PPI element into the implementation of research and find additional ways to disseminate relevant findings to a wider audience.